YunusKaratepe/mobile-programming-hw2/README.md

-# mobile-programming-hw1
-Mobile Programming Homework 1
+# Mobile Programming Course HW-1

 This repo includes
 - all .java source files
 - all .xml layout files